laurabatini/Dissipation-dynamics-of-a-scalar-field/README.md

 Code writen for the publication [].
 All details can be found therein.

+The jupyter notebook how_to.ipynb explain briefly how to solve the equations.

 If you use this code for your own research, please cite the paper:

 @article{[],